What do I need to know if my child is expelled?

-If your child is over 17 years old, you and your child should look for options to continue learning or transition to work.
+If your child is 17 years and over, you and your child should look for options to continue learning or transition to work.

 Can I appeal an expulsion?

-Yes, if you believe that the principal and Director, Educational Leadership made an unfair decision or didn’t follow the correct procedures.
+Yes, if you believe that the principal and Director, Educational Leadership made an unfair decision or didn’t follow the policy and procedures correctly.
 Refer to Appeals resource.